Efficient Quantum Algorithms for Nonlinear Stochastic Dynamical Systems: Introduction

 Our approach exploits the exponential speed-up afforded by the QLSA to address this inherent curse of dimensionality.
-In our proposed approach, we start by discretizing the Fokker-Planck equation in space and time using the well known Chang-Cooper scheme, which is second order accurate and satisfies conservativeness and positivity of the solution.
+In our proposed approach, we start by discretizing the Fokker-Planck equation in space and time using two well-known numerical schemes, namely the Chang-Cooper and implicit or backward Euler finite difference schemes.
 We then pose the problem of solving the resulting linear difference equations via the quantum linear systems algorithm (QLSA)~\cite{berry2017quantum}.
-We, consequently, call our approach the Quantum Linear Systems Chang--Cooper Algorithm (QLSCCA).
-We provide detailed error and complexity analysis, proving that our proposed quantum algorithm can generate the solution to the FPE within prescribed $\epsilon$ error with polynomial scaling with respect to the state dimension $d$.
-Note that state-of-the-art classical numerical approaches with competing error tolerances exhibit exponential dependence on $d$.
+We, consequently, call the two approaches the quantum linear systems Chang--Cooper algorithm (QLSCCA) and quantum linear systems finite difference algorithm (QLSFDA), respectively.
+QLSCCA and QLSFDA are both second order accurate.
+Additionally, QLSCCA guarantees conservativeness and positivity of the solution.
+We provide detailed error and complexity analysis, proving that both the schemes, under certain conditions, can provably generate the solution to the FPE within prescribed $\epsilon$ error with polynomial scaling with respect to the state dimension $d$.
+Note that SOA classical numerical approaches with competing error tolerances exhibit exponential dependence on $d$.

 The rest of the paper is organized as follows.
-In \cref{sec: fp}, we discuss linear representation of SDEs using the FPE formulation.
-In \cref{sec: qlsa_approach}, we develop our QLSA based approach using the Chang-Cooper discretization scheme.
+In \Cref{sec: fp}, we discuss linear representation of SDEs using the FPE formulation.
+In \Cref{sec: qlsa_approach} and \Cref{sec:FD}, we develop our QLSCCA and QLSFDA schemes, respectively.
 We also analyze the associated error along with the query and gate complexities of the algorithm.
-We conclude and discuss future directions in \cref{sec:conc}.
+We conclude and discuss future directions in \Cref{sec:conc}.